lexibank/tlopo/out/vol3/chapter7.md

 Certain trees of the forest canopy are treated elsewhere in this volume.
 Strangler figs become part of the forest canopy by using an existing tree as host to piggyback their way into the light (ch.1 0, §4).
 Canarium species and Terminalia species, especially T. kaernbachii, and Pometia pinnata, are canopy trees in the Bismarcks, but have also long been cultivated, the first two for their nuts and P. pinnata for its fruit, and are thus treated in ch.11 (§§2.1, 2.4 and 3.5 respectively).

 There are several canopy trees that are only reported from lowland rain forests in the Solomons but not in the Bismarcks, and for some of these no POc term can be reconstructed.
 This is perhaps significant, given that the POc homeland is believed to have been in the Bismarcks (vol.2, ch.2).
-These trees are Gmelina moluccana, Pterocymbium species, Schizo- meria serrata and Terminalia calamansanai ([Mueller-Dombois & Fosberg 1998](../references.md#source-MuellerDomboisandFosberg1998): 53-54).
+These trees are Gmelina moluccana, Pterocymbium species, Schizomeria serrata and Terminalia calamansanai ([Mueller-Dombois & Fosberg 1998](../references.md#source-MuellerDomboisandFosberg1998): 53-54).

 <a id="s-4-1"></a>